claybierk/Kickstarter_Analysis/README.md

-# An Analysis of Kickstarter Projects & Campaigns
+# An Analysis of Theatrical Kickstarter Projects

-## Overview of Project
+## OVERVIEW
-A client has requested information and insights into understanding and implementing successful Kickstarter campigns.
-The purpose of this project was to analyze theater campaigns on Kickstater to find associations, corelations, and causations within the dataset to derive a set of guidelines for future project launches to ensure the highest success rate in reaching 100% or more of the fundraising goal.
+A client has an idea for a play and is launching a Kickstarter campaign to fund it.
+They request insights on how to maximize their efforts.
+The purpose of this project is to analyze theatrical campaigns on Kickstarter and derive guidelines that ensure the client will have the best chance to fund their project fully

-### Skills Used:
+### LEARNED
-- VLOOKUP
+1. VLOOKUP
-- COUNTIF
+2. COUNTIF
-- Pivot tables
+3. Pivot tables
-- Creating charts

-## Analysis
+## ANALYSIS
-The analysis was done by using Pivot tables to create charts that displayed data-over-time in an easily digestible format
+*Used pivot tables to create charts that displayed data-over-time:

 Example:

 <img width="323" alt="PivotTable" src="https://user-images.githubusercontent.com/100488626/171947507-2ccb1072-e034-428b-a1cb-c7693efa6292.png">

-It was necessary to use COUNTIFS functions to calculate the goal based outcomes, and this enabled me to get numeric counts from the original dataset that matched my specified criteria.
+*Used COUNTIFS functions to calculate all campaigns with funding goals from $30,000 to $34,999 that failed to get funded:

 Example:
 ```
 =COUNTIFS(Kickstarter!D:D,">=30000",Kickstarter!D:D,"<=34999",  Kickstarter!F:F, "=Failed",Kickstarter!R:R,"=Plays")
 ```
-*This function counts all plays with funding goals from $30,000 to $34,999 that failed to meet their goal*

-## Challenges
-I was slightly confused about the data types, specifically converting timestamps, and the amount of manipulation I needed to do before executing most calcualtions.
-Additionally, the COUNTIFS functions were the most difficult part to get working, and once I figured it out, it was tedious to fill in the rest.

-## Results
+## CHARTS

 ![LaunchOutcomes](https://user-images.githubusercontent.com/100488626/171944434-a5f2c330-db51-41bd-9a3d-8cc729a4c12d.png)
-### What are two conclusions you can draw about the Outcomes based on Launch Date?
-1. Campaigns launched between April & July are the most successful with a 63%+ success rate, but these campaigns also face the most competiton
-2. While it is reccomended to adhere to the conclusion above and launch April-July, February (62.8%) and November (61.4%) have particulary good success rates considering their smaller sample size and nonideal launch dates.

 ![GoalOutcomes](https://user-images.githubusercontent.com/100488626/171944130-fc476381-7c59-4cb5-a3c9-2f91c979755f.png)
-### What can you conclude about the Outcomes based on Goals?
-1. It is easier to successfully fund small campaigns, and once the goal is over $20,000, it becomes less likely to meet its goal.

-### What are some limitations of this dataset?
-To better help the client more information would be needed, such as:
-1. The methods/mediums used to promote each campaign
-2. How much each campign met or missed its goal by
-3. Data on the listing/landing page including photos, video clips, copywrite, and other design aspects critical to appeal

-### What are some other possible tables and/or graphs that we could create?
-1. Comparisons between country
-2. Comparisons between different cateogries (theater, technology, food, games, etc.)
+## CONCLUSIONS

+### - Launch between April & August

+## ADDITIONAL DATA NEEDED

+### - The design of the individual campaign landing pages and media attachments
+### - Play genre and marketing efforts run by each campaign
+### - The dollar amount by which each failed campaign missed its funding target